How SciDAP works?

 Overview

-SciDAP consists of a central server scidap.com that provides user interface and satellites that process and store the data.
-The satellite is typically installed on your hardware or cloud service.
-This can be a server, cluster or cloud running Linux operating system.
-Alternatively, we can provide users with access to our satellite to try out SciDAP.
+SciDAP consists of a central server scidap.com that provides a user interface and satellites that process and store data.
+The satellite software is typically installed on your hardware or cloud service.
+This can be a server, cluster, or cloud running a Linux operating system.
+Additionally, during the free trial period we provide users access to our satellite.

 This design allows us to provide users with the most up-to-date interface and to quickly deploy new pipelines through the central server.
-At the same time, to reduce HIPAA and data security concerns, the data are kept on satellites that are controlled by users and do not leave user's network.
-The users can access
+At the same time, to reduce HIPAA and data security concerns, the data never has to leave your network because they are kept on a satellite controlled by the user.

-SciDAP from any computer by logging into scidap.com.
-SciDAP serves as a data processing and exchange center for the whole laboratory or institution.
-All authorised laboratory members can add data, execute analyses, view and share the results.
-Do not invite strangers to your laboratory.
+Users can access SciDAP from any computer by logging into scidap.com.
+The SciDAP platform is designed to scale to your needs, and can serve as a data processing and exchange center for your whole laboratory or institution.
+All authorised laboratory members can add data, execute analyses, and view and share results.

 How it works